-So what do radio stations do to make the music sound better?
+So Why Do Songs Sound Better On The Radio?
 Radio stations process the sound quality of their music specifically for radio play.
 The sound editing process involves minimizing peak-to-average audio levels.
 It also involves eliminating clipping distortions and using appropriate sound equalization settings.

 Editing sound for radio play is a whole new art and process.
 You need to use the right audio format for radio play as well as understand how sound compression works.
 In addition, you need to use the correct equalization settings for radio play.